illgeece/fantasy/README.md

 # Fantasy Helper

 Fetch NFL player statistics and visualize them efficiently across Python and Julia.
+Designed for multi season comparisons and realtime retrieval of statistics and betting information.

 ## Setup